Forest view room

 On-foot turtle tracking walks during nesting season; the longer 4x4 turtle drives and scuba diving are paid extras.

-Twelve thatched rooms on stilts among the dunes, facing the forest or the sea.
+Twelve thatched rooms among the coastal dune forest, each turned to the forest or the sea.

 Sleeps 2